ENTRY FORMS FOR 2019

 Once again a past contestant persevered to win this year’s YMY competition to receive the Brian Wood Trophy.
 Jack Lent was 3rd in the senior section in 2017 playing traditional music on flute.
 This year he gave an extraordinary and unconventional performance (along with his hair!).
 Look at the above video.
 Hopefully this will encourage others in the future.

-This year for the first time we introduced preliminary evaluation by submission of a video which saved the consistence having to go through a first stage performance earlier in the day.
+This year for the first time we introduced preliminary evaluation by submission of a video which saved the contestants having to go through a first stage performance earlier in the day.

 This worked really well and we knew we were in for a good level of performance.